willstepp/writings/joseph-the-son/jts.md

 Eight

-The next morning Beth went outside wearing only a nightgown to warm up the car.
+Beth went outside wearing only a nightgown to warm up the car.
 Puffs of visible breaths escaped into the air as she quickly walked to the Vega underneath the tree in the front yard.
 It cranked right up after a few desperate pumps of the gas pedal a few turns of the ignition switch.
 She flipped the heater on full blast and went back inside to get ready for work.
-She had the morning shift at the grocery store and planned to leave Lizzie in Joseph’s care for the day.
+She had the morning shift at the  store and planned to leave Lizzie in Joseph’s care for the day.
 Grandpa was nowhere to be seen, his door shut all morning.
 She thought it best to let him rest.

 Joseph and Lizzie were on the living room couch eating toast with butter and strawberry preserves.
 Cartoons were on the small color television in the corner.
 They watched their mother pace from her bedroom to the bathroom to outside and back inside.
 She always got like this when getting ready to go somewhere.
 Nervous.
 Afraid to forget something important.